cis3296f22/ottomh/README.md

 Play the game here: https://ottomh.herokuapp.com/

 ## How to play
 * Invite people!
-The game can comfortably handle 30 players at once.
+Copy the lobby code and send it to your teammates.
-* You have 60 seconds to ubmit as many words as you can think of at top of your head that begins with the given letter and matches with given category!
+* You have 60 seconds to submit as many words as you can think of at top of your head that begins with the given letter and matches the given category!
-* Vote off words and earn points for the words that make it through the round!
+* Vote off words that don't match and earn points for the words that make it through the round!
-* Play as many rounds as you want!
+* Replay the game with the same people!

 ## Contribution